vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/manage-networks.md

 </Tabs>

 ### Update network from file

-Run the following `--force` command to update to the latest available from your chosen file.
+Run the following `--force` command to update to the latest available from your chosen file, which needs to be saved as a .TOML.
+See the files linked in [Network URLs](#network-urls) for the structure.

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">